blockpy-edu/blockpy/instructor_api.md

-.. function:: compliment(message)

-    adds message (a string) to the array of complimentary feedback

 ```python
 compliment(message)
 ```

 message: string

+adds message (a string) to the array of complimentary feedback

 Python API
 sk_mod_instructor